freenas/freenas-docs/userguide/system.rst

    decryption seed should be securely erased before reuse.

 **Upload Config:** allows browsing to the location of a previously saved configuration file to restore that configuration.
-The screen turns red as an indication that the system will need to reboot to load the restored configuration.

 **Reset Config:** reset the configuration database to the default base version.
 This does not delete user SSH keys or any